St Issey Parish Council 13/05/2024

 The Purpose of the System of Internal Control

 The Council’s system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure.
 It cannot provide an absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to policies, aims and objectives, to evaluate the likelihood of those risks being realised, and the impact should they be realised, and to manage them effectively and economically.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to policies, aims and objectives, to evaluate the likelihood of those risks being realised, the impact should they be realised, and to manage them effectively and economically.

-The system of internal control accords with the practices set out in the Governance and Accountability in Local Councils: A Practitioners’ Guide (2011 edition).
+The system of internal control accords with the practices set out in the Governance and Accountability in Local Councils: A Practitioners’ Guide (2022 edition).

 The Internal Control Environment

-The Council has adopted Financial Regulations (on 10 August 2016) which set parameters for the Council’s financial operations.
+The Council has adopted Financial Regulations (on 13 March 2023) which set parameters for the Council’s financial operations.
 The Council has appointed a Parish Clerk who implements financial systems and controls.

 Any issues raised by the Internal Auditor are reported in writing to the Council and agreed actions are monitored to ensure that they have been carried out and actioned within agreed timescales.
 Additionally, the Council seeks and receives appropriate property, legal, insurance, and health & safety advice as appropriate to manage risk.